"Update" Year-End Report for 2008 December: |

 Now it seems this large, new, permanent robotics exhibit will preclude the ability to

-install the "Final Frontier" exhibit next to the
+"Final Frontier" exhibit next to the

 Henry Buhl, Jr. Planetarium.